 THE LEGACY OF THE Part of the

-Heritage of the Gallo-Russo-Byzantine Catholicate
+Heritage of the United Roman-Ruthenian Church

-Among the most important historical elements that the Gallo-Russo-Byzantine Catholicate succeeds is the Independent Catholic Church International.
+Among the most important historical elements that the Diocese of Rome-Ruthenia (United Roman-Ruthenian Church) succeeds is the Independent Catholic Church International.
 That Patriarchal and Apostolic See was formed in 1981 as the unification of various Old Catholic and traditional Anglican churches and also brought them together with significant Apostolic lineage of and affiliation with the Eastern Rite Christian Churches.
 It was led first by H.E.
 Most Rev. Peter Wayne Goodrich as Primate.
 Then H.E.
 Most Rev. Robert Vincent Bernard Dawe, previously the church's international legate, became Primate in 1983.
 Several churches around the world today are in the Apostolic Succession via the Independent Catholic Church International.
-Among those Apostolic descendants is the Gallo-Russo-Byzantine Catholicate, the senior jurisdiction of the Imperial Roman Church.
+Among those Apostolic descendants is the Diocese and Catholicate of Rome-Ruthenia, the senior jurisdiction of the United Roman-Ruthenian Church.
 It realises the dream of unified western-eastern Christianity envisioned by Archbishop Dawe and other predecessors and maintains its own distinct liturgy built upon the 1600-year-old Liturgy of St. John Chrysostom with elements of the Roman Tridentine Rite.
 In addition, the Catholicate maintains several important documents and records of the late Archbishop Dawe in its Pontifical Apostolic Library.
-Additionally, even though it is not formally a member of other ecclesiasl bodies, the Catholicate and entire Imperial Roman Church has historical communion and shared heritage with the Anglican Communion and the Philippine Independent Church (also known as the Philippine Independent Catholic Church) via the historic First Chair of the Catholicate and Anglican Patriarchate, as Bishop of the Southwest, located at St. Chad's Cathedral.
-Both are in turn in communion with the Old Catholic See of Utrecht.
-His Grace H. Edwin Caudill was consecrated by Macario V. Ga, Supreme Pontiff (Bishop) of the Philippine Independent Church, and Bishops Frank Benning and John Hamers.
-21 October 1993, Holy Cross Polish National Catholic Church, Brooklyn, New York.
-The remnants of his See, the Diocese of the Southwest, after suffering a schism, became part of the Apostolic Communion of Anglican Churches in 2008.
-This included the Very Rev. Dean John Mark Vornholt, who returned in 2009, recognizing it as the authentic continuation of the Diocese of the Southwest in which he had previously served under Bishop Caudill.
-The new Bishop of the Southwest was the Vicar-General of the Apostolic Communion of Anglican Churches.
-He was subsequently succeeded by H.H.
-Papa Rutherford I (then Archbishop Johnson), at which point it became a Metropolitan See.
-Thereafter its territorial boundaries changed as it became the Coadjutorship of Rome and Apostolic See of the Gallo-Russo-Byzantine Catholicate and Anglican Patriarchate of Rome.

 The following is one of several pastoral letters contributed by Dean Vornholt while serving as Dean to the Metropolitan of the Southwest (then-Archbishop Johnson).
 These letters were published under the title of "Papa Doc's Ponderings."
 (One of the Dean's former parishioners called him "Papa John," and when he earned a doctorate, he began calling him "Papa Doc.")
 The letters had a certain colloquial style that nevertheless was filled with meaning.
 Papa Doc's